aktsbot/lil/README.md

 lil is a URL shortening service built with the promise of never saving any user-data.
 It uses random [captcha's](https://www.npmjs.com/package/svg-captcha) to validate users and a username of the user's choice to do user sessions.

+An instance of it can be found over at [one0.xyz](https://www.one0.xyz/).

 ## Let's be upfront

 - I thought [sqlite3](https://sqlite.org/index.html) and [sequelize](http://docs.sequelizejs.com/) looked cool, so I tried